 32. The point is that to my mind, the Plaintiffs have not been denied pension which was in any event already secured by the Pensions Act, Cap 189.
-I heard counsel to argue that the Amendment by way of Act No. 10 of 1979 could not have been intended for the Plaintiffs as it was done prior to the Mediation and that the Plaintiffs' pension was secured prior to the Mediation Agreement should be seen in a positive light and indicative of the Defendant's good faith.
+I heard counsel to argue that the Amendment by way of Act No. 10 of 1979 could not have been intended for the Plaintiffs as it was done prior to the Mediation Agreement.
+With respect, the process of Mediation was ongoing

+Agreement should be seen in a positive light and indicative of the Defendant's good faith.
 I therefore, agree with counsel for the Defendant to the extent that inter alia the Plaintiffs' pension was secured by their inclusion in Section 2 of the Pensions Act so that service to the Community would be considered in computing pensions payable to public servants, the Plaintiffs inclusive.

-Has the Government complied with the Mediation Agreement 33.
-The Plaintiffs' witnesses were categorical that the Government from the date of division has continued to make provision for their pension rights.
-PW1 and PW4 both confirmed that upon retirement, their pensions were calculated inclusive of their service to the East African Community.
-I heard them to say that the East African Community Pension Act, Cap.
-11 should have been used to calculate their pension but I also heard them to say nothing could come out of the East African Community as it had ceased to exist.
-Mr. Okulo was emphatic for example that he could not be transferred from what had ceased to exist.
-How then does he fall back on the East African Community if it had no capacity ruding of payment.
-The obligation was as is admitted as I have held more an adequately took care of the Plaintiffs.
-That way the purpose the enactment of the East African Community Mediation seement.
+Ias the Government complied with the Mediation Agreement

+33. The Plaintiffs' witnesses were categorical that the Government rom the date of division has continued to make provision for their pension rights.
+PW1 and PW4 both confirmed that upon etirement, their pensions were calculated inclusive of their service of the East African Community.
+I heard them to say that the East frican Community Pension Act, Cap.
+11 should have been used to alculate their pension but I also heard them to say nothing could ome out of the East African Community as it had ceased to exist.
+If.
+Okulo was emphatic for example that he could not be cansferred from what had ceased to exist.
+How then does he fall ack on the East African Community if it had no capacity sferred to the Kenya Government which as I have held more an adequately took care of the Plaintiffs.
+That way the purpose the enactment of the East African Community Mediation eement.